-Reality one: We are actually spirit beings in a physical body living in a spirit world within a physical world.
-The following scriptures show this reality:
+Reality one: We are spiritual beings in a physical body living in a spirit world within a physical world.
+The following scriptures prove this reality:

 ??
 What happens to our spirits when we die?
-Read the story of Lazareth and the rich man.
-Luke 16:19-31
+Read the story of Lazareth and the rich man in Luke 16:19-31.

 ??
-Why could the rich man see, hear, speak, and thirst, etc., if they were dead?
+Why could the rich man see, hear, speak, and feel thirsty if he was dead?

 Reality two: God is an eternal Spirit being, which means He always existed.
-He is also an all-powerful Spirit being that is present everywhere.
-Revelations 1:8 states, “‘I am the Alpha and the Omega,’ says the Lord God, ‘Who is and Who was and Who is to come, the Almighty.‘” Read the book of Exodus to understand the power of God better.
+He is also an all-powerful Spirit-being that is present everywhere.
+Revelations 1:8 states, “‘I am the Alpha and the Omega,’ says the Lord God, ‘Who is and Who was and Who is to come, the Almighty.‘” Read the book of Exodus to get a better understanding of the power of God.
 The following scriptures also confirm this reality.

-His desire from the beginning of time was to be in fellowship with mankind.
+God’s desire from the beginning of time is to be in a loving fellowship with mankind.
 Fellowship also means companionship, and some call it a relationship.
 Look up the following verses in different versions.

 - Isaiah 41:10-13 tells us that God holds our hand, through our spiritual being.

-The following are examples of Old Testament men who walked with God.
+The following are examples of Old Testament men who walked and fellowshipped with God.

-Reality three: The Devil and demons are evil spirits, who are fallen angels.
+Reality three: The devil and demons are evil spirits, who are fallen angels.
 These evil spirits want to keep us from being in fellowship with God.
-And they will deceive and tempt us to please our sinful fleshly desires and live separately from God.
+And they will deceive and tempt us to please our sinful fleshly desires and live independent of God.

-??
-Who is the devil?
-The Devil is a created spirit being and is also called Satan.
+The devil is a created spirit being also called Satan.
 He is the great enemy of man and of goodness; usually identified with Lucifer, the chief of the fallen angels.
 Lucifer became prideful and wanted to set himself above his creator, God.
-Therefore, God threw him down to earth along with a third of the angels who followed him (see Is.
+However, God threw him down to earth along with a third of the angels who followed him (see Is.
 14:12-14).
-He is also called the deceiver (Rev. 12:9-12), father of lies and murderer (John 8:44), and the destroyer or Abaddon in Hebrew and Apollyon in Greek, which is translated as “destroyer or to destroy” (Rev. 9:11 and John 10:10a).
-The Devil means slanderer; the chief evil spirit, a supernatural being subordinate to, and the foe of God and the tempter of man.
-Evil means morally bad or wrong; wicked; depraved.
-2. Causing pain or trouble; harmful; injurious.
-Satan and demons are not present in all places nor do they know all things, and they do not know our thoughts as God does (Ps.
+He is also called the deceiver (see Rev. 12:9-12), father of lies and murderer (see John 8:44), and the destroyer or Abaddon in Hebrew and Apollyon in Greek, which is translated as “destroyer or to destroy” (see Rev. 9:11 and John 10:10a).
+Webster defines “devil” as the slanderer; the chief evil spirit, a supernatural being subordinate to, and the foe of God.
+He is also the foe and tempter of man.
+To be evil is to be morally bad or wrong; wicked; depraved.
+Someone who is evil causes pain or trouble and does harm.
+Satan and demons are not present in all places nor do they know all things, and they do not know our thoughts as God does (see Ps.
 139:1-10).
 The Bible also says the following about Satan.

 Jesus was tempted by the devil to sin (see Matthew chapter 4).
-The same thing is happening to us every day.
-But, Jesus did not give in to the temptation and never sinned.
-He is always with us to help us not to give in, only if we have invited Him into our lives to be with us (see Revelations 3:20).
+We too are being tempted every day to think wrong thoughts and to sin.
+But, Jesus did not give in to the temptation and He never sinned.
+Because He was victorious over the devil’s temptations, He will help us not to give in, but only if we have invited Him into our lives to be with us (see Revelations 3:20).
 When we are being tempted to sin, all we need to do is to take the thought captive and turn it into a prayer for help (see Hebrews 4:15-16).

 ??
 What are some situations in your life that you would like to see the devil flee?

-Therefore, if we are to stand firm against temptations and send the devil running, we need to do three actions: First, humble ourselves by putting aside self-fulfillment, self-sufficiency, and independence from God.
-Second, submit to God; which is, to surrender control of our lives to Him.
-And third, to draw near to a holy God we need to cleanse our hands and purify our hearts by confessing and repenting of any sins of the flesh and the spirit, and then seek forgiveness for our sins; 1 John 1:9 states, “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness (purifies us from all unrighteousness; NIV).”
+Therefore, if we are to stand firm against temptations and send the devil running, we need to do three actions: 1) Humble ourselves by putting aside our desire for self-fulfillment, self-sufficiency, and independence from God.
+2) Submit to God; which is, to surrender control of our lives to Him.
+3) Draw near to God.
+But first, we need to cleanse our hands and purify our hearts by confessing and repenting of any sins of the flesh and the spirit.
+Then seek forgiveness for our sins; 1 John 1:9 states, “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness (purifies us from all unrighteousness; NIV).”
 We cannot approach a Holy God in prayer if there is sin in our lives.
-The pages on my website on the right-hand margin help you to identify many types of sins.
+The pages on my website on the right-hand margin will help you to identify many types of sins.

-You see, sin happens when we give in to the temptation to live separately from God and His good and perfect instructions, which then separates our spirit from the Spirit of God.
+You see, sin happens when we give in to the temptation to be prideful and live independent of God and His good and perfect instructions.
+Our sin separates our spirit from the Spirit of God.
 Isaiah 59:1-3 states, “Behold, the LORD’s hand is not shortened, that it cannot save, or His ear dull, that it cannot hear; 2) but your iniquities [wickedness; sins] have made a separation between you and your God, and your sins have hidden His face from you so that he does not hear.
 3) For your hands are defiled with blood and your fingers with iniquity; your lips have spoken lies; your tongue mutters wickedness.”

-Reality four: God the Holy Spirit replaces our sin-corrupted spirits and gives us a new life; we become born again spiritually (see 1Peter 1:3 & 1 Cor 6:17).
-We get this new life when we believe with our heart and confess out loud that Jesus Christ is God the Son, who died to pay the debt for sin; forgives our sins and frees us from sins control (see Jn 1:29; 1 Jn 4:15; 1 Pet 1:18-19; Col 1:14; & Gal 5:1).
+Reality four: God the Holy Spirit replaces our sin-corrupted spirits and gives us a new life and we become born again spiritually (see 1Peter 1:3 & 1 Cor 6:17).
+We get this new life when we believe with our heart and confess out loud that Jesus Christ is God the Son, who died to pay the debt for sin; forgives our sins and frees us from sins control (see John 1:29; 1 John 4:15; 1 Peter 1:18-19; Colossians 1:14; & Galatians 5:1).
 The Bible says the following about the role of the Holy Spirit.

 ??
 What is our responsibility?
 Do you think the Holy Spirit just takes over and we are instantly changed?

-First, we need to renew our minds with the truth of God’s Word (the Bible), which is what I outline in my website (see Rom.
+First, we must renew our minds with the truth of God’s Word (the Bible), which is outlined in my website (see Rom.
 12:2).
-Second, we are to set our minds on the things of the Spirit through prayer and mediation on scriptures (see Colossians 3:1-2).
+Second, we are to set our minds on the things of the Spirit through prayer and pondering Scriptures (see Colossians 3:1-2).
 The following verses explain this principle.

-- 2Co_7:1 Since we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, bringing holiness to completion in the fear of God.
+- 2Corinthians 7:1 “Once we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, bringing holiness to completion in the fear of God.”